hiteshbahar/buildtools-multi-modules/README.md

 2. Run Unit tests
    1. Parent Project: run command `mvn test`
    2. For child projects such as admin/web, please navigate into their respective repo and run the above command.
+3. To Deploy the application to Tomcat via Cargo containers run command `mvn cargo:deploy` and to undeploy `mvn cargo:undeploy`

 Gradle:
 1. Build Project